About Renting in Marbella

 So, you have decided now is the time to make your dream move to the Costa del Sol.
 You’re not sure whether you want to buy straight away as you need to get to know the areas and get a feel for what its actually like living here permanently.
 So you have decided to rent a property on a long term basis while you get your bearings.
 Below, we hope to address some other questions or concerns you may have about moving, and the process involved in doing so.

 The ex-pat community makes you immediately feel welcome, and with such a wealth of things to do in the local areas you are never bored.
 Shopping malls open till late, restaurants and tapas bars along the beach are plentiful and the activities from water sports to more adventurous mountain treks and paragliding is all but a short drive from your door step.

-Generally speaking, a 2 bedroom apartment will cost in the region of 800 – 1500 euros, with 3 bedroom ranging from 1,200 to 2,500 euros and villas starting from around 3,000 to 10,000 + there is a property to suit all budgets.
+Generally speaking, a 2-bedroom apartment will cost in the region of 1,200 – 1,900 euros, with 3 bedrooms ranging from 2,000 to 3,000 euros and villas starting from around 4,000 to 10,000 + there is a property to suit all budgets.

 Renting in Spain is a straight forward process.
 You contact an agent, arrange some viewings and when you find the place you want to call your own your agent negotiates the deal on your behalf.
-It should be noted that more often than not the asking price will stick, but if you are in a position where you can pay 6 months or even the full years rent in advance a discount can be offered.
+It should be noted that more often than not the asking price will stick, but if you are in a position where you can pay 6 months or even the full years rent in advance a discount can normally be offered.
 The main thing owners look for is the security of an honest good paying tenant and or family.

-It should be noted that some listings on this website will also require an agency fee to be paid by the tenant.
-We hope to have covered many of your questions, however if you still want to know something we have not mentioned please feel free to contact us on firstname.lastname@example.org or call +34 616171125
+It should be noted that listings on this website will also require an agency fee to be paid by the tenant.
+We hope to have covered many of your questions, however if you still want to know something we have not mentioned please feel free to contact us on firstname.lastname@example.org or call +34 685991133